 Funding: ESRC Advanced Quantitative Methods (AQM) Studentship

-I am a social scientist with a background in evolutionary biology and parasitology, and a member of the multidisciplinary Investigating Networks of Zoonosis Innovations (INZI) research group at the Centre of African Studies.
-I'm interested in how epidemiological evidence is produced through technologies of disease control, with a particular focus on emerging and neglected zoonotic diseases.
-My PhD research examines the implementation of novel technologies for Human African Trypanosomiasis surveillance, control, and elimination in northern Uganda, and how epidemiological evidence is constructed through technology, policy, and practice.
+I'm a social scientist with a background in evolutionary medicine and parasitology, and a member of the multidisciplinary Investigating Networks of Zoonosis Innovations (INZI) research group at the Centre of African Studies.
+I am also an associated researcher with the DiaDev project.
+I'm interested in how epidemiological evidence is produced through socio-technical systems of disease control, with a particular focus on emerging and neglected zoonotic diseases.
+My PhD research examines the implementation of technological global health interventions for Human African Trypanosomiasis (or 'sleeping sickness') surveillance, control, and elimination in northern Uganda.

 MSc.
 Evolutionary Medicine, Durham University (2012)